 There’s the potential for additional sales, and if the customer isn’t inclined to make more purchases, they’ll offer to close the sale themselves.
 Then assume the sale by asking if it will be credit or cash, or try to find a delivery day.

-What should you do in your closing sequence?
 If they have objections and say they aren’t ready to buy, it’s time to slow down and regroup.
-Repeat back to them three things they told you were important.
+Repeat back three things they told you were important.